MicrosoftDocs/windows-dev-docs/hub/powertoys/powerrename.md

 If checked, the text specified in the Search field will only match text in the items if the text is the same case.
 Case matching will be insensitive (not recognizing a difference between upper and lowercase letters) by default.

+### Options - Apply to: Filename only

+Only the file name portion (not the file extension) is modified by the operation.
+For example: `txt.txt` → `NewName.txt`

-### Options - Apply to
+### Options - Apply to: Extension only

-Select whether to apply the operation to only the file name, extension, or both.
+Only the file extension portion (not the file name) is modified by the operation.
+For example: `txt.txt` → `txt.NewExtension`

 ### Options - Include Files